zevilz/zImageOptimizer/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/zevilz)

 ## Changelog
+- 25.11.2017 - 0.4.0 - added support for automatic install dependences on Debian 7.* and some bugfixes
 - 23.11.2017 - 0.3.0 - added support for automatic install dependences on CentOS 6.*
 - 22.11.2017 - 0.2.3 - some bug fixes
 - 21.11.2017 - 0.2.2 - added support for automatic install dependences on CentOS 7.*